-This is the international application and admission procedure for the Organizing for Global Social Challenges MSc track.
+This is the international application and admission procedure for the track Organizing for Global Social Challenges of the MSc in Organization Studies.

 a) Check your eligibility

-To be accepted directly to our Master's track Organizing for Global Social Challenges, you need to have the following academic background.
+To be admitted directly to our Master's track in Organizing for Global Social Challenges, you must have the following academic background:

-- Bachelor's and/or a Master's degree in social sciences e.g. Human Resource Studies, Global Management of Social Issues, or Business Studies.
+- A Bachelor's and/or a master's degree in social sciences, e.g., Human Resource Studies, Organization Studies, Management, Business Studies, or equivalent programs.

 - You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.

-You need to prove your proficiency in English by submitting the results of one of these tests:
+You must prove your proficiency in English by submitting the results of one of these tests:

-- Academic IELTS score with a minimum of 6.5 score overall and a minimum score of 6.0 on individual parts of the test.
+- Academic IELTS with a minimum overall score of 6.5 and a minimum score of 6.0 for each section.

 - The test results must not be older than two years at the time of application.